MichalTesnar/michaltesnar.github.io/blog-posts/2024-11-17-mid-semester-review.md

 What is more, we are slowly moving to the age of having serious relationships.
 Around a week or two ago, it was 'visiting time' for many of us.
 Many of my friends (me included) had their significant ones visit them here in Zürich.

 For me it has been an opportunity to break away from the daily hustle and do something different, take a few strolls around the city and recall random bits of the history of the city that I remember.
 More importantly, however, I took a bit of time to slow down and relax.
 That week I have slept like a baby, and my levels of stress (according to my watch) were at all time low.
-Even though the backlog has piled up massively, I am happy to I taken the time to spend that time with her.
+Even though the backlog has piled up massively, I am happy to have taken the time to spend that time with her.
 Writing about this now it makes me realize how much I miss her every day :(

 Let's turn the page, when it comes to social life, I can also happily announce I have got to know a couple of people at the uni here.
 This has the nice effect of giving many hugs/handshakes/high-fives/fist-bombs to people on the corridors of our department building.
 It is something that I was really missing, and it took some time to build.
 But it is back, and I am loving it.
 That small 'hi' and a smile during a break can really make a difference.
 ## Mental Life